 The introduction of traffic checking absolutely reeks of EA forcing Criterion to add a new game-changing feature they can plaster on the back of the box and demonstrate at press events.
 Maybe this was the case, or perhaps Criterion just decided to try something new, but traffic checking would be seriously toned down in Burnout Paradise.

-Okay, so they’ve messed with the racing and made it less fun (for me, anyway).
+Okay, so they’ve messed with the racing and made it less fun, at least as far as I am concerned.
 Surely, though, other modes like Road Rage are still as entertaining as before, right?
-Well… not really, to be honest.
-See, my favorite way to play Burnout 3 was Road Rage in Single Event mode, where Road Rage had no time limit and you could keep punting your opponents into space until your car ran out of health.
+My favorite way to play Burnout 3 was Road Rage in Single Event mode, where Road Rage had no time limit and you could keep punting your opponents into space until your car ran out of health.
 Well, there’s no more Single Event mode, that’s gone now.

 You can do single events in multiplayer (there’s local and online, although the latter no longer works), but that means only in multiplayer.
 Those who want to do single player Road Rages must find the events in the Revenge World Tour mode.
 Why?